murilogalindo/dedafio-serverest/README.md

   }
 });

-🧪 How to Run the Tests
+▶️ How to Run the Tests

     To open Cypress in interactive mode:

 npx cypress open

 To run all tests in headless mode and generate the report:

     npx cypress run

-📈 Report Generation
+📊 Report Generation

-After running npx cypress run, reports will be generated in:
+After running npx cypress run, test reports are generated inside:

 cypress/reports/

-You can open the generated .html file to view the graphical test report.
+You can open the .html file inside that folder to view the detailed graphical report of the test executions.
-✅ Features Tested
+✅ Tested Features

     New user registration